treerlikesu/ReCL/README.md

 # ReCL
-R code for ReCL: C-learning for optimal treatment regimes for recurrent diseases
+Sample R code for C-learning for optimal treatment regimes for recurrent diseases